-The first tip that I’d like to give aspiring writers or to anyone who writes, is that you should write what you know.
+The first tip that I’d like to give aspiring writers or to anyone who writes is that you should write what you know.
 And isn’t that wonderfully vague?

 When I first heard this advice, I felt a little discouraged as I will never be a firefighter or a police officer, an Olympic athlete, etc. So how can I write about something I will never become or know about?
 You do it through research and by research I don’t mean a quick glance at Wikipedia.
-This means going through everything from admission standards for their programs (which is the best teaching institute, what do they need to do to graduate?), internships they may have to do, testing – physical, mental, oral, how long they’re in school for, what’s the competition like for that field, are there jobs afterwards, what do they do at their jobs on a day-to-day basis and how does all this affect them physically, psychologically, mentally?
+This means going through everything from admission standards for their programs (which is the best teaching institute, what do they need to do to graduate?), internships they may have to do, testing – physical, mental, oral, how long they’re in school for, what’s the competition like for that field, are there jobs afterwards, what do they do at their positions on a day-to-day basis and how does all this affect them physically, psychologically, mentally?
 And if you’re lucky enough to know someone in the profession that you want to write about then tap that resource and ask them as many questions that they allow you.
-If you’re especially lucky you may talk them into, or they offer, to let you shadow them for a day.
+If you’re fortunate you may talk them into, or they offer, to let you shadow them for a day.

-You’re going to have to do the same thing for setting and different time periods.
+You’re going to have to do the same thing for setting and different periods.
 You’re going to want to look at the culture, politics, history – whether the story is taking place in the past or the present, the climate, weather patterns, disasters, etc. of that area before you set your story there.
 Plus you should know details about the forests, bayous, deserts, grasslands, tundras, or whatever that a local would know – or as a character starts to figure out as they make that place their home.
 If you have a friend in that area, again ask them about it or even better yet go there yourself!
 (Damn it!
 Just what I needed; a reason to travel!)

 I learned this useful tip in a writing group I was in while I went to university.
 We’d meet once a week and critique each others’ work.
 I was getting feedback on a potential story I was planning to write.
 I was placing it in the American South, specifically Louisiana, during World War Two.
-For research, I’d done the bare minimum of looking at Wikipedia and that’s it.
-Apparently it showed and our presiding professor called me on it.
+For research, I’d done the bare minimum of looking at Wikipedia, and that’s it.
+Apparently, it showed, and our presiding professor called me on it.
 The conversation roughly went like this:

 Jay: “Why does it have to be in the American South?”

-Me: “Further in the story I’m going to use the cultural history and mysticism.”
+Me: “Further in the story, I’m going to use the cultural history and mysticism.”